klowe27/beep-boop/README.md

 * Program replaces any number containing 0 with "Beep!"
 This condition trumps for numbers containing 8.
   * Example input: 20
   * Example output: ["Beep!", "Boop!", 2, "I'm sorry, Dave.
 I'm afraid I can't do that.", 4, 5, "I'm sorry, Dave.
 I'm afraid I can't do that.", 7, "<img src='img/autumn.jpg'>", "I'm sorry, Dave.
 I'm afraid I can't do that.", "Boop!", "Boop!", "I'm sorry, Dave.
 I'm afraid I can't do that.", "Boop!", "Boop!", "I'm sorry, Dave.
 I'm afraid I can't do that.", "Boop!", "Boop!", "I'm sorry, Dave.
 I'm afraid I can't do that.", "Boop!", "Beep!"]
-* Program replaces any number containing 1 with "Beep!"
+* Program replaces any number containing 1 with "Boop!"
 This condition trumps for numbers containing 0 and 8.
   * Example input: 11
   * Example output: ["Beep!", "Boop!", 2, "I'm sorry, Dave.
 I'm afraid I can't do that.", 4, 5, "I'm sorry, Dave.
 I'm afraid I can't do that.", 7, "<img src='img/autumn.jpg'>", "I'm sorry, Dave.
 I'm afraid I can't do that.", "Boop!", "Boop!"]
-  * Example input: 10
-  * Example output: [ . . .
-"Boop!"]
 * Program replaces numbers divisible by 3 with "I'm sorry, Dave.
 I'm afraid I can't do that."
 The name "Dave" is replaced with the user's name.
 This conditions trumps all others.
   * Example input: 3
   * Example output: ["Beep!", "Boop!", "2", "I'm sorry, Dave.
 I'm afraid I can't do that."]
-  * Example input: 30
-  * Example output: [ . . .
-"I'm sorry, Dave.
-I'm afraid I can't do that"]
 * Program assigns a random color to all remaining numbers in list.
   * Example input: 2
   * Example output: ["Beep!", "Boop!", 2] and 2 is assigned a random color.